5 Reasons Why Central Florida is the REAL Florida

 Wide Open Spaces

-The Central Florida region is relatively flat and offers boundless open spaces, including more than 500 beautiful freshwater lakes for fishing and swimming, as well as hundreds of miles of walking and running trails ready to be explored.
+Central Florida's Polk County region is relatively flat and offers boundless open spaces, including more than 554 beautiful freshwater lakes for fishing and swimming, as well as hundreds of miles of walking and running trails ready to be explored.

 There are many state parks and reserves that boast wildlife you won't see anywhere else, including the 1,300-acre Circle B Bar Reserve in Lakeland, encompassing freshwater marshes, hardwood swamps, oak hammocks, and creeks and lakes.
-Named one of the Top 50 Places to See Wildlife by USA Today, you may spot bobcats, alligators and more than 200 species of bird.
+Named one of the Top 50 Places to See Wildlife by USA Today, you may spot bobcats, alligators, and more than 200 species of birds.

 This is just a taste of what Central Florida holidays have to offer.
 For more inspiration, just get in touch with our Travel Experts.